arteria/cmsplugin-contact-plus/README.md

 ## Changelog
 ### development

+### 1.0.3
-- Documentation here and there.
+- Improoved Documentation
-- Added auto_TextArea 'shortcut' to create a TextArea.
+- Added ``auto_TextArea`` shortcut to create a TextArea.
 Note: Currently the widget definde in the plugins are ignored.
 - Hidden "referral page" field.
 Reads referral from request.
 - Generic Hidden fields.
 Use this in combination with JavaScript/jQuery to attach additional data to the form sent by email.